-In this megalopolis of 20 million inhabitants the transport authority which is responsible for interurban transport within the metropolitan area is STM (São Paulo State Secretariat for Metropolitan Transportation).
-The metro, rail lines and rapid buses networks are managed by three operators under the aegis of STM.
-The city of São Paulo and the neighbouring towns act as transport authorities for all of the urban modes of transport on their own territory (generally buses).
+In this megalopolis of 20 million inhabitants the tranport authority which is responsible for interurban transport within the metropolitan area is STM (São Paulo State Secretariat for Metropolitan Transportation).
+The networks (metro, rail lines and rapid buses) are managed under the aegis of STM.
+The city of São Paulo and the neighbouring towns have established a tranport authority for all of the urban modes of transport on their territory (generally buses).
 Each system had its own fares and its own ticketing; the sum of the separate costs discouraged users from taking several modes of transport.

-In May 2004, STM decided to integrate fares among its three operators and negotiated with SPTrans (the transport authority for the city of São Paulo) a "single fare" which allows passengers to make up to four journeys over a time period of three hours.
+In May 2004, STM decided to integrate fares among its three operators and negotiated with SPTrans (the tranport authority for the city of São Paulo) a "single fare" which allows passengers to make up to four journeys over a time period of three hours.
 The success of this operation was so apparent that the partners went even further by introducing in 2013 the "single monthly ticket" which, for 140 reals per month, allows unlimited travel on partner networks.